dialvare/MicroShift-OSTreeSystems-blog/README.md

 | 443 | TCP | HTTPS port to serve applications |
 | 5353 | UDP | Port to expose the mDNS service |

+More networkin information regarding firewall connections can be found in the **firewall** section of [MicroShift documentation](https://microshift.io/docs/user-documentation/networking/firewall/):

-Enable the firewall and add the ports mentioned above.
-Additionally, add the PodIP range (*10.42.0.0/16 in my case*) to allow the pods to contact the internal coreDNS server:
+We should configure the firewall by abling connections through the ports previously stated.
+Additionally, we will add the PodIP range (*10.42.0.0/16 in my case*) to allow the pods to contact the internal coreDNS server:

 ````
 sudo firewall-cmd --zone=trusted --add-source=10.42.0.0/16 --permanent